 Not all of your reports will need the same degree to direction.
 Identifing and adapting your management style to the preference of your reports will be required.

-In his book, The Laws of Human Nature, Robert Greene outlines strategies ripe for adoption to navigate a wide variety of human interactions.
-At a generic level, his insights provide recommendations that are useful to employ when making requests of others.
+In his book, The Laws of Human Nature, Robert Greene outlines many strategies to navigate a variety of human interactions.
+His insights can be employed generically to provide recommendations and make requests of others.
 With this insight, you will come to recognize certain dynamics in your relationships in all direction — laterally, downwards, and upwards.

 The particulars of your adopted framework will be influenced by what has worked for you in the past and must be a reflection of the feedback you’ve received as an IC.
 Have you been told you are a strong leader or highly demoncratic?
 Do people tend to follow your lead or are you a great facilitator of outcomes through group discussion and debate?
 Some of your characteristics should be reinforced while others may need to be balanced.

-While the style you choose is up to you, there are some components of management you must learn to adopt.
+While the style you choose is up to you, there are certain components of management you must learn to adopt.
 They are:

 - Understanding the role of HR